-Our program will include in-depth three-hour pre-conference workshops and a wide variety of sessions.
-We welcome all proposals – those with a connection to our theme as well as those that address topics of general interest in the field.
-Please direct all questions to firstname.lastname@example.org.
+The program will include three-hour pre-conference workshops for in-depth learning, as well as a wide variety of one-hour sessions over the course of the conference.
+We welcome all proposals – those with a connection to our theme, as well as those that address topics of general interest in the field.
+Please direct all questions to email@example.com.

 Time Slot Options: